DennyBahar/dennybahar.github.io/_posts/2019-05-09-stock-return-dist.md

 Thus, there is no perfect way to model the stock market returns because:
 - Model using fat-tail distribution will incur lots of opportunity cost because you're being conservative but you're safeguard from the tail risk.
-- Model using normal distribution will accurate most of the time but you're exposed to tail risk.
+- Model using normal distribution will be accurate most of the time but you're exposed to tail risk which can be catastrophic.

-In conclusion, knowing when to use the type of distribution is what differentiate sophisticated trader from the average trader.
+In conclusion, knowing when and what distribution to use is what differentiate sophisticated trader from the average trader.